viceodev/viceodev/README.md

 A big thank you for checking in.👍

 My name is Okonkwo Victor fundly also known as 😁**Viceo**.
-I am a Full Stack Web Developer whose sole aim is to bring **value** to the world through my skills.
-I enjoy creating elegant designs and architecture for clients and teams.
+I am a Software Developer whose sole aim is to bring **value** to the world through my skills.
+I enjoy creating elegant designs, systems and architecture for clients and teams.
 I have a good experience in collaborating with people to make sure I get them their desired outcome.

 - 💻 As a Full Stack Developer, I am equipped with the necessary skills needed to bring value to any project.
 These skills include; PHP, JavaScript, HTML / CSS / SASS, Git Version Control, API Integration, Graphic Designs (Adobe Photoshop) and 😊Good Communication skills.
 - 👨‍ 💻I'm also skilled in Frameworks like ; Bootstrap, Laravel, VueJs, WordPress.